politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 some sort of national guidance.
 Yet we have been given no indication of what form this might take, by Labour or anyone else.

-Probably the closest this paper comes to truly considering the political implications of its proposals is when it says about its energy efficiency measures that "This level of ambition represents an unprecedented transformation of the UK’s housing stock and will require a scale of investment, supply chain capacity building and innovation as yet unseen in post-war Britain".
+Probably the closest this Labour document comes to truly considering the political implications of its proposals is when it says about its energy efficiency measures that "This level of ambition represents an unprecedented transformation of the UK’s housing stock and will require a scale of investment, supply chain capacity building and innovation as yet unseen in post-war Britain".
 This is a fair assessment, with the task becoming all the more massive when considering the myriad other policies needed to address climate change.
 In short, it would require something on the scale of war-time economic planning.
 The problem is that, during the World Wars, the government could rely on an alliance with business.
 While capital might not have liked submitting to government control, it acknowledged that this was necessary in order to win the war.
-As national capital would not have fared well had Britain lost, they had a fairly immediate interest in cooperating.
+As national capital would not have fared well had Britain been on the losing side, they had a fairly immediate interest in cooperating.

 Unfortunately, the effects of climate change are sufficiently distant and diffuse (not to mention, concentrated in the Global South) that business is unlikely to see the need for such cooperation with public planners today.
 This represents a formidable obstacle which, as far as I'm aware, no one has really considered.
-I can not confidently propose a solution to this, other than to say that clearly an incredibly powerful working class movement, dedicated to an environmental transition in the economy, will be necessary.
+I can not confidently propose a solution to this, other than to say that clearly a powerful working class movement, dedicated to an environmental transition in the economy, will be necessary.
 Only such a popular force can scare capital into acquiescence or (as I think will likely prove